 Types of private loans that you can get from a bank to help pay for college:

 - Unsecured loans – these loans you take without leaving collateral.
-These are usually only given to people who have a long history of positive establish credit.
-These also have high interest rates and are called personal or signature loans.
+These are usually only given to people who have a long history of positive established credit.
+These also have high-interest rates and are called personal or signature loans.